pymupdf/PyMuPDF/docs/znames.rst

 Deprecated names will no longer be separately documented.

 .. note:: The following list is automatically generated.

-  * References to the new names always refer to method names - even if the name actually is a property.
-Please look it up to disambiguate.
-  * One or two items refer to yet undocumented methods - please simply ignore them.
+One or two items refer to yet undocumented methods - please simply ignore them.

 .. include:: deprecated.rst